NilsRo/ImpulseSmartMeter/README.md

 On first boot the thing opens an Access Point named "Gaszaehler" to provide the setup interface.
 The interface is still available after the device is connected so you can change everything later.
 You can compile your own firmware version or use the firmware provided in the releases section.

-The precompiled firmware is compatible with most ESP32 boards as the GPIOs pin could be set during configuration.
+The precompiled firmware is compatible with most ESP32 boards as the GPIOs could be set during configuration.
 To upload it you can use esptool.py or [ESP32 Download Tool](https://www.espressif.com/en/support/download/other-tools) provided by espressif.

 This is an example for esptool, the settings can be copied also to the ESP32 Download Tool as it is simply a GUI to flash an ESP32.
 COM6 has to be changed accordingly to the device serial port.